Danger Level: 2/5

 Are the moths I see flying the problem?

-Flying moths are adult males (attracted to pheromone traps).
-They indicate an active infestation but aren't the source—the larvae in food are.
-You must find and eliminate the infested food source.
+Flying moths are adult males, which is why pheromone traps catch them.
+They signal an active infestation, but they aren't the source.
+The larvae in your food are.
+You have to find and toss the infested package to actually fix it.

 Related